ry023/connectErrAnalyzer/README.md

 # connecterr

-connectErrAnalyse is Go static analyzer for development with [connect-go](https://github.com/connectrpc/connect-go).
+*connecterr* is Go static analyzer for development with [connect-go](https://github.com/connectrpc/connect-go).

 This analyser warns when an error is returned without being wrapped in connect.NewError.